oicr-gsi/shesmu/language.md

 - `Match` _refexpr_ (`When` _algmatch_ `Then` _valueexpr_)\* (`Else` _altexpr_ | `Remainder (`_name_`)` _altexpr_)?

-Allows separating the algebraic value returned by _refexpr_ and accessing its contents.
+Allows separating the algebraic or optional value returned by _refexpr_ and accessing its contents.
+An optional value is treated as an algebraic value with `NONE` and `SOME{x}` entries.
 A `When` branch can be provided for every possible algebraic type returned by _refexpr_.
 If all possible types are matched, the matching is _exhaustive_.
-If the matching is not exhaustive, the remaining cases can be handled via `Else` or `Remainder`. `Else` allows an expression to be used in all other cases, much like the `Else` in a `Switch`. `Remainder` provides access to the case being handled.
+If the matching is not exhaustive, the remaining cases can be handled via `Else` or `Remainder`. `Else` allows an expression to be used in all other cases, much like the `Else` in a `Switch`.
+`Remainder` provides access to the case being handled.

 For example: